Goodka7/Threat-Hunting/README.md

 # Threat Hunts & Incident Response 🚀

-#### A collection of threat hunts/ incident responses for different attack scenarios on Linux and Windows.
+#### A collection of threat hunts and incident responses for different attack scenarios on Linux and Windows.

 ## 📜 Table of Contents
 - [Linux Threats](https://github.com/Goodka7/Threat-Hunting/tree/main/Linux-Threats)